wesleyegberto/admin-template-tomcat/README.md

-# admin-template-tomcat
+# Project to Run Admin-Template on Tomcat 8.5.4

-Project to show Admin-Template running on Tomcat
+Project to show Admin-Template Showcase running on Tomcat